A simple idea powers the Fool 100:

-We’d rather own high-quality businesses than low-quality businesses.
+We’d rather own high-quality businesses, rather than low-quality businesses.

-Because we believe that, over the long-term, stronger companies will outperform weaker companies.
-And, as shareholders, we will eventually reap the rewards of this outperformance.
+We believe that, over the long-term, stronger companies will outperform weaker companies.
+As shareholders, we will eventually reap the rewards of this outperformance.

-And that’s one reason we believe an index of high-quality companies with smart management teams, can outperform a portfolio built by blindly picking all 500 of the market’s biggest stocks.
+That is why we believe an index of high-quality companies with smart management teams can outperform a portfolio built by blindly picking 500 of the market’s biggest stocks.

 What is the Motley Fool 100 Index?

-And every company included in the Index are open buy recommendations in our research publications Motley Fool Stock Advisor, Motley Fool Hidden Gems, Motley Fool Income Investor, Motley Fool Inside Value, and Motley Fool Rule Breakers, or rank among the top 150 U.S. stocks in The Motley Fool’s Fool IQ research database.
+Every company included in the Motley Fool 100 index is incorporated and listed in the US and is either an open-buy recommendations in one of our research publications, Motley Fool Stock Advisor and Motley Fool Rule Breakers, or ranks among the top 150 US stocks in The Motley Fool’s Fool IQ research database.

-How has the Fool 100 performed over time?
+How has the Motley Fool 100 Index performed over time?